luist18/w3validator-cli/docs/commands.md

 #### Options

-`--all` provides a complete description of the errors if the file is not successfully validated.
+`--all` provides a complete description of the errors if the file or directory is not successfully validated.

 `--recursive` validates the `.html` and `.xhtml` files in the sub directories.